Back in 1995, when I was 29, I lived in the village of Melbourn in Cambridgeshire and worked for a computer company on the Cambridge Science Park.

 My current commute is from Assen to Groningen.
 It's a distance of 30 km ( 18.6 miles ).
 40% longer than the old commute.

 The quality of the route here makes a huge difference.
 Roughly 28 km of my 30 kms are on cycle paths, and they're wonderful.
 The surface is (mostly) miraculously smooth, roads give way to the cycle path where they cross and I rarely have to stop.
 There is only one set of traffic lights on my entire route, and it defaults to green for bikes.
-On average I have to come to a standstill about once per commute.
+On average I stop about once per commute.
 Often I don't stop at all for the whole distance.

 My commute time is if anything slightly less now than it was back in 1995.
 It took under 50 minutes both ways on Thursday and Friday, an average of 36 km/h or 22 mph.
 Today I worked an extra day for the test ride day, and took it easy coming home.
 This resulted in a 55 minute ride home.